Dracula-Team/darryRing/README.md

 ### Obtaining DRSs

-If you want to do anything on DarryRing, Kusama, or Westend, then you'll need to get an account and some DRS, KSM, or WND tokens, respectively.
+If you want to do anything on DarryRing, Bertha, or Westend, then you'll need to get an account and some DRS, BEHA, or WND tokens, respectively.
 See the [claims instructions](https://claims.darryRing.network/) for DarryRing if you have DRSs to claim.
 For Westend's WND tokens, see the faucet [instructions](https://wiki.darryRing.network/docs/en/learn-DRS#getting-westies) on the Wiki.